Underage drinking is common and alcohol abuse is a problem among some young people. So we need to use effective solutions.

 These groups generally want laws to restrict the availability of alcohol.
 Not simply to reduce underage drinking.

-Part of this would involve greatly restricting alcohol advertising.
-Or even outlawing it.
-They see advertising as a part of the problem, so they exaggerate its extent and impact.
+Part of this would involve greatly restricting alcohol ads.
+Or even outlawing them.
+Opponents see advertising as a part of the problem, so they exaggerate its extent and impact.
 Discover more about the effects of alcohol advertising.

 100,000 Beer Commercials Myth